AiiDA is designed to run on Unix operating systems and requires the following software:

 Windows Subsystem for Linux (Ubuntu)¶

-The guide for Ubuntu above can be followed but there are a few things to note:
+The guide for Ubuntu above can generally be followed, but there are a few things to note:

 Linux services under WSL are not started automatically.
-To start the PostgreSQL service, type the command below in the terminal:
+To start the PostgreSQL and RabbitMQ-server services, type the commands below in the terminal:

 There is a known issue in WSL Ubuntu 18.04 where the timezone is not configured correctly out-of-the-box, which may cause problem for the database.
 The following command can be used to re-configure the time zone: